 👉🏼 Strong branding makes your business known.

 Brand extensions are when companies "extend" their brand to develop new products in new industries and markets.
-Consider Honda lawn mowers or Martha Stewart bedding.
+Consider Honda lawnmowers or Martha Stewart bedding.
 Brand extensions allow companies (or individuals) to leverage brand awareness and equity to create more revenue streams and diversify product lines.

 👉🏼 Strong branding brings in more money.

 Brand identity is the personality of your business and the promise you make to your customers.
 It’s what you want your customers to walk away with after they interact with your brand.
-Your brand identity is typically comprised of your values, how you communicate your product or service, and what you want people to feel when they interact with it.
+Your brand identity is typically composed of your values, how you communicate your product or service, and what you want people to feel when they interact with it.

 👉🏼 Strong branding gives your business more than a name.